Polygenic hypercholesterolaemia

 Sometimes doctors will come across people with high cholesterol and think it might be caused by familial hypercholesterolaemia (FH) – usually because the cholesterol levels are high enough to look like FH.

 They can arrange for a genetic test to look for a faulty gene that’s causing FH, but can’t find one.
-If this happens, the most likely explanation is that you have smaller faults with a number of different genes which are all adding up together.
+If this happens, the most likely explanation is that you have smaller changes in a number of different genes which are all adding up together.

 Finding out your risk of heart disease